Open Government Products

 As of Oct 2020, 4 months of operations

 It is one of the most time compressed project I have done and I learnt that we can do so much if we focus.
-I left the the organisation before I could finish this project, so I shall leave this in good hands of the team to continue.
+I left the organisation before I could finish this project, so I shall leave this in good hands of the team to continue.
 The version of the website you see in the link at the top of the page is built by the team that took over.